pblankley/cs207-FinalProject/README.md

 Currently the user can use chemkin to calculate reaction rates and produce final numerical output for a given temperature.
 However, we expect that the user will often need to translate the reaction rates into a form that can be more easily distributed and dissimilated.
 For example, one of the common uses of this package will be to publish findings in journals.
 For each iteration of the journal writing, the user will need to invest time in producing results, pasting them into the appropriate output, and visualizing them to a high quality standard.
 We propose an additional chemkin feature that would automate these outputs.
 Other anticipated “use cases” that we would prepare solution for include:
-* The user may wish to export the results to more portable output format, such as a .csv, txt., .json or HDF5.
+* The user may wish to export the results to more portable output format, such as a .csv, .txt, .tex or HDF5 (.hdf5).
 * The user may be interested in tabulating their data in a repeatable format
 * The user may need to visualize outputs at a range of temperatures rather than a single temperature, and repeatably across a number of reactions
 * The user may be interested in finding local or global maxima/minima across the output temperature range